apache/pekko/akka-docs/src/main/paradox/mailboxes.md

 ## Special Semantics of `system.actorOf`

-In order to make @apidoc[system.actorOf](akka.actor.ActorRefFactory) {scala="#actorOf(props:akka.actor.Props):akka.actor.ActorRef" java="#actorOf(akka.actor.Props)"} both synchronous and non-blocking while keeping the return type @apidoc[akka.actor.ActorRef] (and the semantics that the returned ref is fully functional), special handling takes place for this case.
+In order to make @apidoc[system.actorOf](actor.ActorRefFactory) {scala="#actorOf(props:org.apache.pekko.actor.Props):org.apache.pekko.actor.ActorRef" java="#actorOf(org.apache.pekko.actor.Props)"} both synchronous and non-blocking while keeping the return type @apidoc[actor.ActorRef] (and the semantics that the returned ref is fully functional), special handling takes place for this case.
 Behind the scenes, a hollow kind of actor reference is constructed, which is sent to the system’s guardian actor who actually creates the actor and its context and puts those inside the reference.
 Until that has happened, messages sent to the
-@apidoc[akka.actor.ActorRef] will be queued locally, and only upon swapping the real filling in will they be transferred into the real mailbox.
+@apidoc[actor.ActorRef] will be queued locally, and only upon swapping the real filling in will they be transferred into the real mailbox.
 Thus,

 Scala